Cascadia-Connections/photo-points/README.md

 # photo-points
 Web Application for Photo Points data and API.
-The web application, created for _Friends of North Creek Forest_, will allow the administrator to view approved photos, search photos, view pending photos from the mobile application.
+The web application, created for _Friends of North Creek Forest_, will allow the administrator to view approved photos, search photos, and view pending photos, submitted from the mobile application, for approval to post to FNCF Photo Points website gallery.

 ## Technologies